d-mv/read-file/readme.md

-# readFile app
+# readFile sample app

-Currently in development
+Used for development purposes

 ## What

-Small app to plug into bigger ones.
+Small app to be plug into bigger ones.
 Reads file with data and puts it into array and then, if needed, uploads to DB.

-## Why

-Studying Ruby needed to develop certain skills and add data to play with.